CStavnes1/quizgame/README.md

-# # U of M Golf Course Score Tracking App Project
-Persona, User Stories, Data Structure: https://docs.google.com/document/d/17xVdjNVwEDpMz-LQwW1o9AHcS_0NBCL5sgAg7i_aLkM/edit
+# Name TBD Triva App

 # Project Overview
 The app will allow users to log in.
-Users will be able to enter their scores, enter the number of putts they made and take notes that they want to capture in a notes section.

-Users will also be able to update scores, delete scores, and have the app determine their handicap after they've played at least 3 rounds.
-Handicaps will be based on USGA rules for handicapping.
+Users will be able to play games of trivia with friends or random users, trivia games will be interactive including chat.
+Question will only be in mulitple choice format.

 # Presentation and Demo
 Slides: https://docs.google.com/presentation/d/1L6u_S4z8b-x_6oBC4NJC7Tuah9tnnZ2NvktnGiymGVI/edit?usp=sharing